Standard Ebooks

-Standard Ebooks is an open source volunteer project to create and publish high-quality, fully featured, and accessible ebooks of works in the public domain.
+Standard Ebooks is an open source, volunteer-driven project to create and publish high-quality, fully featured, and accessible ebooks of works in the public domain.
 The project sources existing ebooks from sites like Project Gutenberg and the Internet Archive, modernizing and proofreading them to adhere to a unified style guide.

 All Standard Ebooks titles are released in epub, azw3, and Kepub formats, and are available through Google Play Books and Apple Books.
 All of the project's ebook files are released in the United States public domain, and all code is released under the GNU General Public License v3.

 History

 Standard Ebooks was founded by Alex Cabal after he experienced frustration at being unable to find well-formatted English-language ebooks while living in Germany.
-After early experiments creating a pay what you want edition of Alice's Adventures in Wonderland, the Standard Ebooks website was launched in 2017.
+After early experiments creating a pay what you want edition of Alice's Adventures in Wonderland, the Standard Ebooks website was launched in 2015.
 Initial notice came from posts on Hacker News and Reddit, with later mentions including Stack Overflow's newsletter.

 In 2021, Standard Ebooks began accepting donations and sponsorships to produce specific books.
 In May 2024, Standard Ebooks published Ulysses as its thousandth title.